jiasenn/EmoDetectAI/README.md

 * matplotlib
 * seaborn

+## Model Training
+Each notebook correspond to a different model.
+* `baseline_cnn.ipynb` - Trains a 3 layer CNN model using pytorch
+* `CNN.ipynb` - Trains a 7 layer CNN model using pytorch
+* `GoogLEnet.ipynb` - Trains a GoogLeNet CNN model using pytorch
+* `MobileNet.ipynb` - Trains a Inception CNN model using tensorflow
+* `ResNet.ipynb` - Trains a ResNet CNN model using pytorch

 ## Running the tests
 To run the tests, simply run the OpenCV folder.
 Two different py file correspond to the pytorch model and the tensorflow model.
 This will open up a window that will detect your face and display the emotion that is being detected.

+cv_pth_video.py runs the pytorch model for real time video emotion detection using the best model we have trained, which is the ResNet model.
+It has an accuracy of 61.23% on the test set.